+Not sure how to respond, Adrian looked away.
 They both remained silent for several moments.
-Adrian felt like an idiot.
 Who was she to ask this man what he knew about love and marriage when she obviously didn’t know shit?
 Who was she to judge him?

 “So what are you going to do now?”
 Brian asked, interrupting her thoughts.

 “Honestly, I don’t know,” Adrian replied.
 “I’m going back home, at least for now.”

 “You sound as if you’re going to your funeral.”

 When she imagined those eyes and that taunting laugh, that’s exactly what she felt like.
 Looking over at Brian, Adrian had an epiphany.
 Holy shit!
 Now I know who he reminds me of!
 Although they weren’t quite the same, only one person had eyes like that!
 As Adrian stared at him, the young man watched her closely, curious about the sudden paleness of her face.

 “I’m sorry, but did I say something wrong?”

 “No. No, it’s not you.
 Just some bad memories that never seem to go away.”